melpa/melpa/README.md

         make recipes/<NAME>

+  (Be sure that the `emacs` on your path is at least version 23, or set `$EMACS` to the location of a suitable binary.)

 4. Install the file you built by running `package-install-file` from within Emacs and specifying the newly built package in the directory specified by `package-build-archive-dir` (default: `packages/`